soonick/soonick.github.io/_drafts/2019-02-06-writing-a-vim-plugin-grepfrut.md

 :help messages
 ```

-User defined commands must start with a capital letter.

 ### Variables

 VimL is a scripting programming language, so it has variables, conditions, loops, etc. Let's explore them.